varshithams/portfolio/final-project-part-two.md

 | Add videos                               |   Adding videos can add to the seriousness one intended to convey here                  |
 | NGO/Volunteers                           |Organisations are looking for volunteers, so this website can provide information/ contact details about them    |

-Post discussion I also realized I could add global visualization where I can highlight regions that are mostly affected by plastic pollution in the ocean.